roman-milk/roman-milk.github.io/marriage-as-a-house.md

  "I have too much free time on my hands.
 I'd like to do something to keep busy.
 The kids will both be in school next semester.
 I think I want to get a job, or at least do some kind of volunteer work."

  "That's a great idea.
 We don't need the money, so that shouldn't be a consideration.
 You can get a job if you like, pursue some schooling, or volunteer.
 I'll support you in any endeavor.
 You're a smart woman.
 I'm sure you'll succeed at whatever you choose."
-Report_Story #3